Keyboard shortcuts

 This solves problems like “only one rebuild_search_index job should be queued at a time”, or “don’t email the same user twice for the same event”.

-Building a key
+Deriving a unique key

 #![allow(unused)]